 Instructions

-- Pre-heat the oven to 325 degrees.
-Generously grease a bundt pan, a 9-inch round or square cake pan, or 12-muffin tin.
+- Generously grease a bundt pan, a 9-inch round or square cake pan, or 12-muffin tin.

-- In a large bowl, mix all the ingredients together.
-I find it better to mix with my hands, working the ingredients together like a coleslaw.
+- In a large bowl, mix all ingredients together.

-- Transfer the mixture to the cake pan and bake for 20 to 25 minutes or until the edges become golden brown.
+- Transfer the mixture to the prepared pan and bake for 20 to 25 minutes, or until the edges are golden brown.

 - Category: Dessert